AdaCore/gnatstudio/docs/users_guide/environment.rst

   .. index:: GNAT; -g
   .. index:: gnatmake

   If your program was compiled with GNAT, the main program is generated by the binder.
 This program is an ordinary Ada (or C if the *-C* switch was used) program, compiled in the usual manner, and fully debuggable provided that the *-g* switch is used on the *gnatlink* command (or *-g* is used in the *gnatmake* command itself).

-  The name of this package containing the main program is :file:`b~xxx.ads/adb` where xxx is the name of the Ada main unit given in the gnatbind command, and you can edit and debug this file in the normal manner.
-You will see a series of calls to the elaboration routines of the packages, and you can debug these in the usual manner, just as if you were debugging code in your application.
+  The name of this package containing the main program is :file:`b~xxx.ads/adb` where xxx is the name of the Ada main unit given in the `gnatbind` command and you can edit and debug this file in the normal manner.
+You'll see a series of calls to the elaboration routines of the packages and you can debug these in the usual manner, just as if you were debugging code in your application.

 *How can I debug the Ada run-time library ?*

-  The run time distributed in binary versions of GNAT hasn't been compiled with debug information.
-Thus, it needs to be recompiled before you can actually debug it.
+  The run time distributed in binary versions of GNAT hasn't been compiled with debug information, so it needs to be recompiled before you can actually debug it.

-  The simplest is to recompile your application by adding the switches *-a* and *-f* to the *gnatmake* command line.
-This extra step is then no longer required, assuming that you keep the generated object and ali files corresponding to the GNAT run time available.
+  The simplest way is to recompile your application and add the switches `-a` and `-f` to the `gnatmake` command line.
+This extra step is only required to be done once assuming you keep the generated object and ali files corresponding to the GNAT run time available.

-  Another possibility on Unix systems is to use the file :file:`Makefile.adalib` that can be found in the adalib directory of your GNAT installation and specify e.g *-g -O2* for the *CFLAGS* switches.
+  Another possibility on Unix systems is to use the file :file:`Makefile.adalib`, which can be found in the adalib directory of your GNAT installation, and specify e.g `-g -O2` for the `CFLAGS` switches.

 *The GPS main window is not displayed*

   If when launching GPS, nothing happens, you can try to rename the :file:`.gps` directory (see :ref:`Files`) to start from a fresh set up.

 *My project have several files with the same name.
 How can I import it in GPS?*

-  GPS's projects do not allow implicit overriding of sources file, i.e.  you cannot have multiple times the same file name in the project hierarchy.
-The reason is that GPS needs to know exactly where the file is, and cannot reliably guess which occurrence to use.
+  GPS's projects do not allow implicit overriding of sources files, so you can't have the same file name multiple times in the project hierarchy.
+This is because GPS needs to know exactly where the file is and can't reliably guess which occurrence to use.

-  There are several solutions to handle this issue:
+  There are several ways of handling this issue:

   *Put all duplicate files in the same project*

     There is one specific case where a project is allowed to have duplicate source files: if the list of source directories is specified explicitly.
 All duplicate files must be in the same project.
-With these conditions, there is no ambiguity for GPS and the GNAT tools which file to use, and the first file found on the source path is the one hiding all the others.
+Under these conditions, there is no ambiguity for GPS and the GNAT tools as to which file to use and the first file found on the source path is the one hiding all the others.
 GPS only shows the first file.

-    You can then have a scenario variable that changes the order of source directories to give visibility on one of the other duplicate files.
+    You can then have a scenario variable that changes the order of source directories to give visibility to one of the other duplicate files.

   *Use scenario variables in the project*

-    The idea is that you define various scenarios in your project (For instance compiling in "debug" mode or "production" mode), and change the source directories depending on this setup.
-Such projects can be edited directly from GPS (in the project properties editor, this is the right part of the window, as described in this documentation).
-On top of the project view (left part of the GPS main window), you have a combo box displayed for each of the variable, allowing a simple switch between scenarios depending on what you want to build.
+    Here, you define various scenarios in your project (for example compiling in "debug" mode or "production" mode) and change source directories depending on the scenario.
+Such projects can be edited directly from GPS (in the project properties editor, on the right part of the window, as described in this documentation).
+On top of the project view (left part of the GPS main window), you have a combo box displayed for each variable, allowing you to simply switch between scenarios depending on what you want to build.

-  *Use extending projects*
+  *Use extended projects*

-    These projects cannot currently be created through GPS, so you will need to edit them by hand.
-See the GNAT user's guide for more information on extending projects.
+    These projects cannot currently be created through GPS, so you need to edit them by hand.
+See the GNAT User'S guide for more information on extending projects.

-    The idea behind this approach is that you can have a local overriding of some source files from the common build/source setup (if you are working on a small part of the whole system, you may not want to have a complete copy of the code on your local machine).
+    The idea behind this approach is that you can have a local overriding of some source files from the common build/source setup (if you're working on a small part of the whole system, you may not want to have a complete copy of the code on your local machine).

 *GPS is very slow compared to previous versions under unix (GPS < 4.0.0)*